Mandar-Shinde/Selenium/README.md

 # Selenium

 Pre Configuration

-  DotNet 4 with added refrence to selenium dll in net4
+  DotNet 4 with added refrence to selenium dlls in net40 folder